 1. Use the right tools

-Luckily, tools like AlayaGood are created precisely for that – to make corporate volunteering as successful for your brand as it can possibly be.
+Luckily, tools like AlayaGood are created precisely for that – to make corporate volunteering as successful for your brand as it can be.
 This brand is an excellent source for boosting the purpose-driven culture in the workplace and making meaningful impacts in the community.
-Through a simple and engaging technology platform, businesses can now do good and get accurate measurements for their success.
+Through a simple and engaging technology platform, businesses can do good and get accurate measurements for their success.

 2. Investigate your company’s needs